Leading law firm Roythornes has announced that its Charity of The Year will be St Barnabas...

 One business success

-- The here and now inflation across a number of inputs, particularly energy related, as well as the cost of labour is the greatest change in cost base for some time.
+- The here-and-now inflation across a number of inputs, particularly energy-related, as well as the cost of labour is the greatest change in the cost base for some time.
 Ultimately these costs are far higher than anyone’s margins, and it will eventually have to show in further food inflation.
 There is no real choice to that.

 - Secondly that the industry, from farm to fork will become more integrated in the drive to deliver net zero, across different businesses and by sharing best practice.

 - Thirdly I do expect that we will all witness a raft of new technology be available to primary producers and processors alike that allows those in the sector and those who consume our products to benefit from these initiatives and the data from them.
 This is a very exciting time to be a banker who sets out each day to help businesses and their owners to achieve their own ambitions.